Is VORANIGO® appropriate for your patients?

 • Post-surgical tumor size: 3 cm diameter

-• Relevant labs: Normal BMP and CBC
+• Relevant labs: Normal BMP, CBC, and bilirubin; ALT 2x ULN

 • Relevant MRI scans: Most recent MRI imaging continues to show stable tumor size